Tour Easter Island and see the Tapati Festival

 Day 12: Arrive in the USA.

-$8,995.00 (per person, double occupancy) includes round-trip air tickets from Santiago to Easter Island; all hotels; guides and entry fees; ground transportation; meals as noted in itinerary; and gratuities.
+$8,995.00 (per person, double occupancy) includes round-trip air tickets from Santiago to Easter Island; local English-speaking guide; all hotels; entry fees; ground transportation; meals as noted; and gratuities.

 Single Supplement: $795.00.
 Should a roommate be requested and one not be available, the single supplement must be charged.